-This Pressure Cooker Arroz con Pollo is a fragrant saffron braised chicken and rice dish served family style on a large platter garnished with pimiento and peas.
+Arroz con Pollo is a saffron braised chicken and rice recipe for the pressure cooker.
+This delicious Mexican chicken dinner is served family style on a large platter garnished with pimiento and peas.

-Arroz con pollo means rice with chicken in Spanish and it’s been on my list to try in the pressure cooker for a long while now.
-So when I was sent a copy of Bren Herrera’s new cookbook, Modern Pressure Cooking: More Than 100 Incredible Recipes and Time-Saving Techniques to Master Your Pressure Cooker, I couldn’t wait to try her pressure cooker version.
+Arroz con pollo means rice with chicken in Spanish and it’s been on my list to make in the pressure cooker for a long while now.
+So when I was sent a copy of Bren Herrera’s new cookbook, Modern Pressure Cooking: More Than 100 Incredible Recipes and Time-Saving Techniques to Master Your Pressure Cooker, I couldn’t wait to try her pressure cooker arroz con pollo recipe.

 Bren is a chef, freelance writer, appears regularly on the Today Show, and blogs at Flanboyant Eats.
 She is a Cuban-American and her Cuban roots inspire many of the recipes in Modern Pressure Cooking.

 She grew up eating the fabulous food her mother whipped up in her stove top pressure cooker, including this delicious Pressure Cooker Arroz con Pollo.
 Bren now owns twelve pressure cookers, both stove top and electric.

 The cookbook is divided into 9 sections, the last one, my favorite is desserts, including four luscious pressure cooker flan recipes.
 If you haven’t tried flan made in the pressure cooker, you’ve been missing out.

 In addition to the flans, I’m looking forward to trying her Famous Cuban Black Beans, her Bacon Lovers’ Brussels Sprouts, and her pressure cooker Orange Marmalade.

 If you’re looking to up your pressure cooking game and add a little sophistication to your meals, you’re going to want to add Modern Pressure Cooking. to your cookbook collection.